Understanding Machine Unlearning Through the Lens of Mode Connectivity: Abstract

 \section{Abstract}

-Machine Unlearning aims to remove undesired information from trained models without requiring full retraining from scratch.
-Despite recent advancements, their underlying loss landscapes and optimization dynamics received less attention.
-In this paper, we investigate and analyze machine unlearning through the lens of mode connectivity--the phenomenon where independently trained models can be connected by smooth low-loss paths in the parameter space.
-We define and study mode connectivity in unlearning across a range of overlooked conditions, including connections between different unlearning methods, models trained with and without curriculum learning, and models optimized with first-order and second-order techniques.
-Our findings show distinct patterns of fluctuation of different evaluation metrics along the curve, as well as the mechanistic (dis)similarity between unlearning methods.
-To the best of our knowledge, this is the first study on mode connectivity in the context of machine unlearning.
+Machine Unlearning aims to remove undesired information from trained models without full retraining from scratch.
+Despite recent progress, the loss landscape and optimization geometry of unlearning are poorly understood.
+In this paper, we study machine unlearning through the lens of mode connectivity--the phenomenon that independently trained models can often be connected by smooth low-loss paths in parameter space.
+We introduce {\em mode connectivity in unlearning} (MCU) and evaluate it across a range of settings, including curriculum learning, second-order optimization, and connectivity across different unlearning methods.
+We find that many unlearned models lie in connected basins with smooth retain/forget behavior, while changes in training dynamics can move solutions into different basins.
+MCU also reveals that models within the same basin can differ substantially on privacy metrics, and that unlearning progresses nonlinearly from the original model to the unlearned model.
+In addition, linear connectivity suggests that most approximate unlearning methods are mechanistically distinct from retraining.
+Finally, MCU-based ensembling can improve generalization and robustness to relearning attacks, and MCU smoothness correlates with unlearning difficulty.
+To our knowledge, this is the first study of machine unlearning through the lens of mode connectivity\footnote{Code: \href{https://github.com/CLU-UML/Mode-Connectivity-in-Unlearning}{https://github.com/CLU-UML/Mode-Connectivity-in-Unlearning}}.\looseness-1